teachingaway/teachingaway.github.io/index.md

 Zeke Vermillion is continuing our corporate practice in NY through [Vermillion P.C.](http://vermillionpc.com)

-Eric is moving his startup and IP practice to Seattle, and working at [Miller Egan Molter & Nelson LLP](http://www.milleregan.com/).
+Eric Adler is moving his startup and IP practice to Seattle, and working at [Miller Egan Molter & Nelson LLP](http://www.milleregan.com/).

 - - -